Ssz990220/cuBQL/README.md

 # Building

-As all builders *can* be used in a header-only form, cuBQL can be used from within any compiler and build system, by simply providing the proper include paths and including the `cuBQL/bvh.h` or other header files as required.
+As all of cuBQL's BVH builders and traversers *can* be used in a header-only form, cuBQL can be used from within any compiler and build system, by simply providing the proper include paths and including the `cuBQL/bvh.h` or other header files as required.

 However, we strongly suggest to use `cmake`, include cuBQL as a cmake `add_subdirectory(...)`, and then `target_link_libraries(...)` with